 Evaluation for Bariatric Surgery

 Bariatric surgery is a type of surgery to help you lose weight.
 It is a choice for some people who are obese and not able to lose weight with other methods.
-It may also be a choice if you are overweight and have a health problem such as diabetes.
-Diabetes and some other health problems can get better with weight loss.
+It may also be a choice if you are overweight and have a health problem such as diabetes or high blood pressure.
+These and certain other health problems can get better with weight loss.

 Benefits of bariatric surgery